tongtybj/LeptonModule/software/v4l2lepton/README.md

 If spidev device is not given /dev/spidev0.1 will be used by default.
 You can confirm that the stream is working by using something like VLC Media Player and opening /dev/videoX as a capture device.
 Anything that can interface with v4l2 devices can use it though.

+NOTE:

+To cope with sudden death by unsyncronization, added reboot when failed to grab image by following [here](http://ylb.jp/Tech/LeptonOnRasPiZero/).